getodk/docs/odk2-src/sync-endpoint.rst

   All of the following commands should be run on your server.

+  If you are using git on Windows, make sure git is configured with "core.autocrlf=false" - otherwise it will convert line endings with LF to CRLF, which will cause problems with the .sh-files when used in the Docker containers, thus preventing odk/sync-endpoint from starting and instead just returning with an ":invalid argument"-error.

 Setup instructions:

   1. Choose a directory to store you endpoint in.
 In that directory, run: